A Closer Look at the Remaining Uninsured Population Eligible for Medicaid and CHIP

 How many uninsured people are eligible for financial assistance for coverage?

-A majority of people who remained uninsured in 2020 are eligible for financial assistance for coverage either through Medicaid/CHIP or the Marketplace.
-More than a quarter or 7.0 million of the total 27.4 million nonelderly people who remained uninsured in 2020 are eligible for Medicaid or CHIP.
-Just under four in ten (38.1%) are eligible for subsidized coverage through the health care Marketplace.
-Among the remaining uninsured, 7.5% fall into the “coverage gap” because they live in one of the 12 states that have not adopted the Medicaid expansion, and the ACA does not provide financial assistance to people below poverty for other coverage options (Figure 1).
+A majority of people who remain uninsured are eligible for financial assistance for coverage through Medicaid/CHIP or the Marketplace.
+More than a quarter, or 7.4 million, of the total 27.5 million nonelderly people who remained uninsured are eligible for Medicaid or CHIP.
+Over one-third (37.0%) are eligible for subsidized coverage through the Marketplaces.
+Among the remaining uninsured, 7.0% fall into the “coverage gap” because they live in one of the 10 states that have not adopted the Medicaid expansion.
+People in the coverage gap have incomes too high to qualify for Medicaid in their state, but too low (below 100% of the poverty level) to qualify for subsidies in the Marketplaces (Figure 1).
+This analysis assumes that South Dakota and North Carolina are expansion states—both states have adopted expansion although they have not yet implemented the expanded coverage—which reduces the number of uninsured in the coverage gap and increases the share of the uninsured identified as eligible for Medicaid.

 Who are uninsured people eligible for Medicaid/CHIP?

-Most of the 7.0 million uninsured and eligible for Medicaid or CHIP (referred to as the uninsured and eligible for the rest of this brief) are adults.
-Of the 7.0 million uninsured and eligible 4.2 million are adults and 2.8 million are children (Figure 2).
-Adults include those made eligible for the program by expansion and individuals who were already eligible under pre-ACA rules but had not enrolled.
+Most of the 7.4 million nonelderly uninsured and eligible for Medicaid or CHIP (referred to as the uninsured and eligible for the rest of this brief) are adults.
+Two-thirds of the uninsured and eligible, 4.9 million, are adults and one-third, 2.5 million, are children (Figure 2).
+Adults include those made eligible for the program by expansion and individuals who qualify under pre-ACA rules but had not enrolled.

-Three quarters of the 7.0 million uninsured and eligible (5.2 million people) reside in expansion states, which have more people living in them and have higher income eligibility for adults than non-expansion states (Figure 2).
-The remaining 1.8 million people are in states that have not expanded Medicaid, but are eligible for Medicaid or CHIP under traditional (not ACA expansion) pathways.
+Over eight in ten of the 7.4 million uninsured and eligible (6.0 million people) reside in expansion states, which have more people living in them and have higher Medicaid income eligibility for adults than non-expansion states (Figure 2).
+The remaining 1.4 million people are in states that have not expanded Medicaid but are eligible for Medicaid or CHIP under traditional (not ACA expansion) pathways.
 Most of the uninsured and eligible in expansion states are adults, while children make up the majority of the uninsured and eligible in non-expansion states (Figure 2).
-Eligibility for adults was expanded to 138% of poverty ($17,774 for an individual and $30,305 for a family of three in 2021) while in non-expansion states eligibility is limited for adults, often to below half of the federal poverty level.
-Most states (both expansion and non-expansion) have opted to set eligibility thresholds for children in Medicaid at higher levels, in most states above 200% of poverty.
-The differences in eligibility for adults across expansion and non-results in the variation in the shares of children and adults uninsured but eligible for Medicaid for these states.
+Eligibility for adults was expanded to 138% of poverty ($20,120 for an individual and $34,307 for a family of three in 2023) and extended to adults without children in expansion states.
+In non-expansion states eligibility is limited for adults, often to below half of the federal poverty level, and generally only available for parents of dependent children.
+All states (both expansion and non-expansion) have opted to set eligibility thresholds for children in Medicaid and CHIP at higher levels, in most states above 200% of poverty.
+The differences in eligibility for adults across expansion and non-expansion states drives the variation in the shares of children and adults uninsured but eligible for Medicaid and CHIP for these states.

 What are key policy issues to watch looking ahead?